At Pets Plus Us, getting reimbursed is easier than you think!

 What is a deductible?

 A deductible is the annual amount that you are responsible for paying before we make a reimbursement under your policy.
-Your deductible only needs to be fulfilled once every 12 months and is only paid if you make a claim.
+Your deductible only needs to be fulfilled once every 12 months and is only applied if you make a claim.

-What is a co-pay?
+What is a co-insurance?

-The co-pay is the percentage of what you pay vs what we pay, before your deductible (if unfulfilled), for each claim you make.
+The co-insurance is the percentage of what you pay vs what we pay, before your deductible (if unfulfilled), for each claim you make.
 We call it “your share”.
 With Pets Plus Us Accident coverage, your share is 20%.
 With Accident & Illness, you can choose your share - 10%, 20%, or 30% - as well as your annual deductible, allowing you to ensure your plan works for you and your budget.

 Will you drop my coverage if my pet gets old or sick?